Does Auto Insurance Pay for Damage from Natural Disasters?

 Natural disasters and other natural weather phenomena happen all the time in the United States.
-Some areas are prone to flooding, some get frequent tornados, some areas get hurricanes or strong winds and rains, and some areas get forest fires.
-Whatever part of the country you live in, there are chances of a natural disaster happening.
+Some areas are prone to flooding, some get frequent tornadoes, some areas get hurricanes or strong wind and rain, and some areas get forest fires.
+Whatever part of the country you live in, there are chances of a natural disaster happening and a state of emergency being declared.
 When it does, is your car covered?
 Learn what type of coverage you need and what it covers.

 Types of Coverage

 There are a few different types of coverage that you can get for your vehicle.
 Most states only require that you have liability coverage.
 This minimum car insurance only covers damages and medical costs of the other party if you are liable in an accident.
 You may also have collision coverage, which covers damages and injuries to yourself or your vehicle if you hit another vehicle or object.
 Comprehensive coverage is meant to cover everything else.

 If you only have the state minimum required insurance or you only have liability and collision coverage, natural disasters will not be covered automatically by your insurance policy.
 The only way that you can get coverage for natural disasters is to have comprehensive coverage or to purchase individual coverage based on your area.